FHA Condominium Certifications: The Requirements and Prohibitions

 D. Assessment/Delinquency Requirements

-After August 31, 2014, no more than 15% of the total units in a project may be more than 30 days past due with the payment of assessments (does NOT include late fees or administration charges).
+No more than 15% of the total units in a project may be more than 60 days past due with the payment of assessments (does NOT include late fees or administration charges).
 All units must be included in the delinquency ratio regardless of ownership.
-It may be possible to request an exception to the 15% delinquency cap (after August 31, 2014) and raise the cap up to 20%.
+It may be possible to request an exception to the 15% delinquency cap and raise the cap up to 20%.
 Such requests will be evaluated on case-by-case basis.
 FHA will likely require the following documentation prior to evaluating the request:

 1. Report for past 6 months that reflects history of unpaid assessments.